jhu-statprogramming-fall-2023/biostat777-project3-part1-calebhallinan/README.md

 ## Notes/Thoughts:

 - This was a cool project!
-I wish I could have created my own functions as my project, but really appreciated learning all the steps to make a R package.
-- Also, I know this isn't the best package name but it's like a few random functions so I didn't know what else to call it
+I am glad I was able to create a function that I can use for my research :)